top of page

 For Professional Use

-For professional work, I recommend the Saunders Waterford: 200lb Hot Press Pad.
+For professional work, I recommend the paper pad from my brand.
+Alternatively you can consider the Saunders Waterford: 200lb Hot Press Pad.
 It provides excellent texture and is made from high-quality 100% cotton, ensuring your artwork lasts.
-Look for a paper that meets these criteria:

 • 100% cotton: Ensures the best paper quality and absorption.